lower11/SocialApp/README.md

 View <=> Servlets <=> Model <=> Database

-To simply see the output of the program, go to com/social/app package, and press play on the launch.java class
+To simply see the output of the program, go to com/social/app package in the src directory, and press play on the launch.java class

 Below I have highlighted how the various programs in my project contribute to the mvc framework.